 Milestones, Memory and Loss

-Our lives are measured in milestones: finishing school, getting your first job, your first kiss, and moving away from home.
+Our lives are measured in milestones: finishing school, getting your first job, the first kisses, and moving away from home.
 We move from one to the next and the next, and measure our "progress" through life by how many milestones we have hit compared to our peers and the expectation of our age.
-But these milestones are a bit of a lie, they are superficial, the real events that shift our lives and outlooks irrevocably are those moments that shake the equilibrium of our lives, rather than just achievements.
+But these milestones are a bit of a lie, they are superficial, the real events that shift our lives and outlooks irrevocably are those moments that shake the equilibrium of our experiences, rather than just achievements.

 Let me explain.
-My childhood wasn't a very grounded one, my parents, split before I was 3 and by the time I was 7 I had moved house six times, gained two step-parents and gained seven siblings.
-It wasn't bad, but it was always in flux, but a few things were always constant, one being two cats.
-Oscar and Charlie were part of the family before I was born, and they are parts of my earliest memories, constants that stayed the same throughout all these changes until they weren't.
-Oscar died first, and a few years later, so did Charlie, and after they were both gone I felt the last connection to my childhood end - the constant had been removed, the link severed and my world changed.
+My childhood wasn't a very grounded one.
+My parents split before I was 3 and by the time I was 7 I had moved house six times, gained two step-parents and gained seven siblings.
+It wasn't bad, but it was always in flux.
+But a few things were always constant, one being two cats- Oscar and Charlie.
+They are parts of my earliest memories, constants that stayed the same throughout all these changes until they weren't.
+Oscar died first, and a few years later, so did Charlie, and after they were both gone I felt a connection to my childhood end - the constant had been removed, the link severed and my world changed.

-Another constant has always been my grandparents, over the years I have lived in their homes, gone on holiday with them and spent a lot of quality time with them.
+Another constant has always been my grandparents.
+Over the years I have lived in their homes, gone on holiday with them and spent a lot of quality time with them that others my age don't seemed to have shared with their own grandparents.
 They were fixed points in my life, seemingly ageless and full of love.
 I lost my nan at the end of last year, and to say it was a shattering event would be an understatement.
 It felt like a pillar of my life had been taken away from right under me, and so many of my memories of her now have a bitter edge to them.
-Three stick out more vividly than the rest, and on reflection, each one ties into a part of my life that is foundational to who I am today:
+Three keep coming back to me, and on reflection, each one ties into a part of my life that is foundational to who I am today:

 The first involves music: Both of my grandad's are musical, one plays the organ and the other the harmonica.
-The harmonica has always fascinated me, and I was amazed at how he remembered how to get the notes he wanted out of it - it seemed like magic.
-One very cold and snowy night, I was sleeping over at their house, and I was running around the house blowing furiously into the harmonica making such a racket that the cats had decided to brave the snow rather than my noise.
+The harmonica has always fascinated me, and I was amazed at how my grandad could get the notes he wanted out of it - it seemed like magic.
+One very cold and snowy night, I was sleeping over at my grandparents house, and I was running around grandparent's blowing furiously into the harmonica making such a racket that the cats had decided to brave the snow rather than my noise.
 My nan took the harmonica from me, gave it to my grandad and asked him to play something.
 He spent the next hour teaching me the hymn The Holly and The Ivy and once I got the lyrics down she gave me a small silver bell in the shape of a milkmaid that had belonged to her mother.
 She then found herself a small plastic McDonalds panflute, and as my grandad played I started to sing and ring the bell, she made random noises from the flute.
 We sounded awful, but we were all laughing, her hardest of all, and since then she kept the flute and the silver bell in the same place in her display case.